sogko/gulp-recipes/unnecessary-wrapper-gulp-plugins/README.md

 # Unnecessary wrapper gulp-* plugins

-We will do something different here and have a recipe for each gulp-*  plugin that simply wraps around an existing NodeJS library.
+We will do something different here and have a recipe for each ```gulp-*```  plugin that simply wraps around an existing NodeJS library.

+There are ```gulp-*`` plugins that are
+* well-written
+* well-maintained
+* fills up a void in the gulp ecosystem
-While there are gulp-* plugins that are well-written and actually add something of value to the gulp ecosystem, there are some that can simply be replaced with a gulp recipe, with the help of some utility libraries to glue them together.
+* actually add something of value

+Meanwhile, there are some that can simply be replaced with a gulp recipe, with the help of some utility libraries to glue them together.

 Unfortunately, these plugins come with additional overhead: an extra GitHub repository, npm module, maintainer, tests, semantics, etc.
 It's much simpler in this case to use the original module directly where you can, which is what vinyl-source-stream handles for you.

 ## Why should we embrace existing NodeJS libraries?

-TODO:
+(wip)

 Sometimes this boil downs to a matter perspective, personal preference and what you are willing (or unwilling) to sacrifice